hackersanddesigners/donkeycar_cheatsheet/README.md

 conda activate donkey
 ```

-First make sure you are in the correct folder.
+Then make sure you are in the correct folder.
 It is probably ~/mycar but you might have chosen another folder during installation!

 ```
 cd ~/mycar